A couple of years ago, I didn’t even know chilaquiles existed – I know.

 While chips are baking, heat a large skillet over medium heat and prep onion and garlic.

-Once hot, add 1 Tbsp olive or canola oil and onion.
+Once hot, add 1 Tbsp olive or avocado oil (amount as original recipe is written // adjust if altering batch size) and onion.
 Cook, stirring frequently, until soft and slightly browned - 3 minutes.
 Then add garlic and cook for 1-2 minutes more.

 Add tomato sauce, diced chipotle and adobo sauce, and veggie stock.
 Heat until bubbly.
 Then reduce heat to low and simmer for 5 minutes.